jjhesk/json-api-auth/README.md

 *Wordpress JSON API Plugin:*

 How does it work?

-in your implementation method your should include this code inside ` do_action('json_api_auth_external');`
+In your implementation method your should include this code inside like so:
+` do_action('json_api_auth_external');`

 Issue: